tinacms/tina.io/content/guides/nextjs/tina-with-strapi/authenticating-with-strapi.md

 + }

   return {
-    props: { allPosts: postResults.data.blogPosts },
+-    props: { allPosts: postResults.data.blogPosts },
++    props: { allPosts: postResults.data.blogPosts, preview: false },
   };
 ```

 Now refresh the index page and should see a link that says "Edit This Site".
 Clicking on it will bring up a login screen.
 Log in with the credentials you created earlier.
-You should see it switch to say "Stop Editing".
+You should see the Tina toolbar appear and the link should change to "Stop Editing".

 We also need our blog post pages to use `preview` and `previewData`.
 So exactly as we did for the index, go into `[slug].js` and add in the following